NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 1.3 billion people i.e. 16% of the world population, that’s how many people in the world have significant disabilities.
 That is why building accessible web apps and developing an accessible UI in your application is so important.

 AI tools can improve applications accessibility and UX significantly.
-Innovative ways AI tools can improve web applications' accessibility and UX can be Voice AI for real-time translation, Voice shopping, Virtual dressing rooms, Image assistance.
+Some of the innovative ways AI tools can be used to improve web applications' accessibility and UX are: Voice AI for real-time translation, Voice shopping, Virtual dressing rooms, Image assistance.

 Further more AI tools can be used to improve the existing web app without having to integrate new AI models and technologies.
 AI tools like Userway can help do an accessibility audit of a web application, it can check if it complies with the latest WCAG guidelines.
 It can even optimize the code to be more inclusive and usable.

 AI tools to use are Userway and Testim

-Key tips
+Key tips:
 - **Use AI tools to test the UI:** AI tools like Testim will help developers find errors and identify issues with the web application's UI.
 - **Test with real users:** – Make sure that any changes made with AI are tested with real users before fully implementing them in production.
 - **Use AI for accessibility audits:** – Use AI tools like Userway to make sure your web app complies with accessibility guidelines.